eoanodea/robotics-assignment/README.md

 If you want to test messages going from `ROS1` through the system and back, you can run (From `ROS1` container **OR** Robot) `rostopic pub /debug/percept std_msgs/String "Hello"`

+If you want to test a simulated image transfer & processing, spin up the workspace in _Simulated Mode_, and shell into the master:

+`docker exec -it robotics-assignment-master-1 bash`

+Navigate to the `src` folder and run the `image-test.py` file

+`cd src && python image-test.py`

+This will send an image over a Redis HSet, exactly how the physical version would.

+``

 ## 🏗️ Architecture (🚨 OUTDATED)